MattKevan/uxlift/_topics/make-the-case.md

 ---
 title: 'Make the case: How to get buy-in for building a design system'
-intro: How to start the conversation with stakeholders and get a design system off the ground.
+description: How to start the conversation with stakeholders and get a design system off the ground.
 category:
 - Design systems